 You can also start by downloading our ready-to-use WordPress test site

-This custom installation – currently running WordPress 5.4 – is specially configured for WordPress theme development by our in-house specialist Emmanuel and contains all the plugins and tweaks needed to seriously create and test WordPress themes. (also includes the Advanced Custom Fields (ACF) plugin Standard)
+This custom installation – currently running WordPress 5.8 – is specially configured for WordPress theme development by our in-house specialist Emmanuel and contains all the plugins and tweaks needed to seriously create and test WordPress themes. (also includes the Advanced Custom Fields (ACF) plugin Standard)

 When the site is installed, you can start it and login to the WordPress admin with the user:pinegrow and password: pinegrow